GracesGames/SpaceShooter2DKit/docs/documentation.md

 __Wave Spawner__

 BP_WaveSpawner is a spawner that spawns waves of enemies randomly chosen from the possible spawnees.
 It defines several customizable delays, for example delay between enemy spawns and delay between waves.

+__Spawner Interface__

+I_Spawner adds the activate and deactivate events to the spawners so other systems (e.g. the game mode) can activate and deactivate all spawners without a reference.

 ### UI